Approaches to Dose Reduction in Urology

 Dose Reduction Advances in Urology

-The comprehensive CARE dose reduction program with the ability to combine several applications enables reduction in dose without compromising image quality.
+The comprehensive CARE dose reduction program decreases medical radiation for patients and staff.
+The ability to combine several applications achieves the right balance in patient radiation dose without compromising image quality.

 Accurate localization and monitoring of the stone during ESWL (extracorporeal shock wave lithotripsy) procedures is key.
 This can be performed by low-dose fluoroscopy or completely radiation-free, with ultrasound.
 With both methods available on Siemens systems, the choice can be made based on the clinical situation and the right dose.